OpenDDS/OpenDDS/tools/dissector/README.md

  - `wireshark-devel` on Fedora derived Linux distributions.
  - `wireshark-dev` on Debian derived Linux distributions.

-1. Set up the Build System to Build the Dissector
+### Configure

 To build the dissector, additional options must be passed to the configure script before building OpenDDS, most importantly where to find Wireshark.

 There are two ways to build against Wireshark depending on how Wireshark was built or was acquired:

 - The older method, `--wireshark` passed with the location of the Wireshark headers and libraries.
 This should be used with:

    - Any version of Wireshark built with autoconf, which is try if you ran autogen.sh.
 This is the recommended way to build on Linux as of Wireshark 2.6.

    - Wireshark 1.x built on Windows.
 Also `%WIRETAP_VERSION%` should also be set to the version of wiretap in the build.

    - If there is a development package available for your system and you want to use it to avoid having to build Wireshark.
      This option defaults to `/usr/include/wireshark` if it exists, so supplying the path isn't necessary unless wireshark was installed else where.

 - The newer out-of-source method, `--wireshark_cmake`, should be used if Wireshark was built using CMake, which can put "config.h" header and the Wireshark libraries somewhere other than the source tree.
 This is Wireshark's recommended method for Windows and macOS and can optionally be used on Linux.
 This complicates things somewhat so two more options with arguments provied:

   - `--wireshark_build`
     - Is the build directory the user choose before building Wireshark.
       This is required and an absolute path.

   - `--wireshark_lib`
     - Is the location of the Wireshark libraries RELATIVE to the build location.
 It's optional but it might have to be supplied depending on the version of Wireshark as these defaults are based on Wireshark 2.4:
       - On Windows the default is `run\RelWithDebInfo`.
       - On macOS the default is `run/Wireshark.app/Contents/Frameworks`.
       - On Linux the default is an empty string as the libraries are in the build directory.

 Glib is also required to build the dissector, so `--glib` must be passed.
 If Wireshark was not built with the system Glib or Glib is not installed, the install prefix of Glib must be passed as well:
  - On Windows this will be something like: `wireshark-win(32|64)-libs-*\gtk2`
  - On macOS it depends on if the built-in dependency script or a package manager like Homebrew was used to install Wireshark's dependencies.
  - On the average Linux, it shouldn't be necessary unless you needed to use a Glib that is not installed (in `/usr`) to build Wireshark.

 For optional sample payload dissection support, RapidJSON must be available and `--rapidjson` must be passed.
 It might already be available if OpenDDS was recursively cloned by a git client or RapidJSON is installed in a default include location (RapidJSON is header only library).
 If RapidJSON is not installed on the system, it must be downloaded using:
 `git submodule update --init --recursive` or equivalent for your git client or manually downloading and placing the library at `DDS_ROOT/tools/IntermediateTypeLang/cpp/rapidjson`.

-2. Build
+### Build

 Build normally as described in the `$DDS_ROOT/INSTALL document`.

-3. Install Plugin
+### Install Plugin

 To install the dissector plugin, copy the plugin file  from `DDS_ROOT/tools/dissector` to one of the plugin directories listed in the Folders section in Wireshark's "About" dialog which can be found in the "Help" menu.
 On Windows, the plugin file will be named `OpenDDS_Dissector.dll` or `OpenDDS_Dissectord.dll` depending if OpenDDS was a Release or Debug Build.
 On UNIX-like systems it will be named `OpenDDS_Dissector.so`.

 See [Wireshark User's Guide Page on Plugins Folders]( https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html) for details on where Wireshark looks for plugins.
 This page, if working will be accurate for the latest stable version, but maybe not previous versions.

 <a name="usage"></a>
 ## Usage